yegonkim/CS492FinalProject/README.md

 #### TER (Text Emotion Recognition) ✍️
 ---
-Fill your description here!
+For TER, we aimed to use TEXT-only module to classify the emotion.

 #### SER (Speech Emotion Recognition) 🗣️
 ---
-Fill your description here!
+For SER, we aimed to use SPEECH-only module to classify the emotion.

-#### MER (Multimodal Emotional Recognition) 📠
+#### MM (Multimodal Emotional Recognition) 📠
 ----
-Fill your description here!
+For MM, we implement the multimodal (audio + text) emotion classifier which generalizes best with our testing datasets.